Windrider0/Pokedex-Trackers/README.md

 # Pokedex-Tracker

-Took inspiration from different places.
+Took inspiration from multiple sources.

+Does not include pictures